ytobi/drlnd-p1_naviagation/Report.md

 ## Learning Algorithm

 For handling this task I choose the Deep Q-Learning algorithm.
-This algorithm represents the optimal action-value function q<sub>∗</sub>​ as a neural network with Experience replay and Fixed Q-Targets.
+This reinforcement learning algorithm represents the optimal action-value function q<sub>∗</sub>​ as a neural network with Experience replay and Fixed Q-Targets.
+This algorithm is published in the DQN paper [Human-level control through deep reinforcement learning](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf)

+## Model Architecture
 The neural network is implemented in class QNetwork.
+The neural network maps state to action values.
 The network has three fully-connected layers and a Relu activation function in between the input and hidden layer.
+From experience, the network size is about good enough for our purpose.
+Too small a network might cause the model to quickly overfit also too large a network will result in longer training and model takes too long to converge.

+## Hyperparameter

 The agent implemented in class Agent.
-The replay buffer (memory) contains collections of experience tuples.
+The replay buffer (memory)contains collections of experience tuples.
 In the network, I implement the Fixed Q-Targets as qnetwork_target.
 I define various hyperparameter.
+These hyperparameters are suggested for a DQN in the original paper (`Page.
+10`), the implemented agent achieve professional human-level results playing over 2600 atari games.
+These hyperparameters were adapted with little tweaks for our purpose.

-* BUFFER_SIZE - specifies the size of our replay buffer, a change in this value affect the number of experience tuple held at any time to learn from.
+* BUFFER_SIZE (`1e5`) - specifies the size of our replay buffer, a change in this value affect the number of experience tuple held at any time to learn from.
-* BATCH_SIZE - the mini-batch size of the training sample
+* BATCH_SIZE (`64`) - the mini-batch size of the training sample.
+The batch size is adapted to 64 as we have fewer inputs (37) compared to the environments discussed in the paper.
-* GAMMA - discount factor for collected reward
+* GAMMA (`0.99`) - discount factor for collected reward
-* TAU - for the soft update of target parameters.
+* TAU (`1e-3`) - for the soft update of target parameters.
-* LR - learning rate, a fraction of update to network weights.
+* LR (`5e-4`) - learning rate, a fraction of update to network weights.
-* UPDATE_EVERY - how often we learn from memory (repay buffer).
+* UPDATE_EVERY (`4`) - how often we learn from memory (repay buffer).
-* eps_start, eps_end, eps_decay - epsilon defines the probability for the agent exploring its environment.
+* eps_start (`1.0`), eps_end (`0.01`), eps_decay (`0.995`) - epsilon defines the probability for the agent exploring its environment.
 Initially, this value is one (entirely exploration) but staidly reduces (more exploitation) by eps_decay.
 Still, the minimum eps is eps_end so the agent always gets the chance of exploring its environment.

 ## Plot of Rewards